alexharri/website/posts/icelandic-name-declension-trie.md

 Building beygla was a super fun problem to solve.
 When I first started the project, I didn't expect to be able to get the bundle size so low.
 The compressed trie ended up being really effective for encoding Icelandic declension patterns.

-If Icelandic language technology is something that's interesting to you, I'd suggest checking out [Miðeind][mideind] -- they have a lot of open source projects around AI and natural language processing for Icelandic.
+<SmallNote label="">If Icelandic language technology is something that's interesting to you, I'd suggest checking out [Miðeind][mideind] -- they have a lot of open source projects around AI and natural language processing for Icelandic.</SmallNote>

 [mideind]: https://github.com/mideind